Q: Who will provide my Dialysis treatments?

 Q: When will dialysis take place onboard?

-A: Your dialysis treatment session time and days are pre-scheduled upon your booking and subject to availability.
+A: Your dialysis treatment session time and days are pre-scheduled upon your booking and scheduled around the ports of call as far as possible.
 For a tailor made dialysis schedule to meet your exact needs ask about our VIP Cruising Experience.

 Q: Can the medical team refrigerate my medication whilst I am aboard?

-A: The medical team cannot refrigerate your medications for you, however your cabin is equipped with a small fridge that can be used to store your medications.
+A: The medical team cannot refrigerate your medications for you, however most cabins are equipped with a small fridge that can be used to store your medications.